Learn to tie Flies

 Hundreds of volunteer hours have improved habitat on the White River.
 50+ tires and countless objects removed.

-Several times each summer, we gathered many volunteers and had fun working to keep this wonderful river beautiful.
-This summer, we removed over fifty tires and countless other objects, including wheelbarrows, folding chairs, and various industrial thing-a-ma-bobs.
+Several times each summer, we gather many volunteers and have fun working to keep this wonderful river beautiful.
+This summer, we removed over one hundred tires and countless other objects, including wheelbarrows, folding chairs, and various industrial thing-a-ma-bobs.

-Many thanks to the volunteers who dedicated their weekends to restoring this wonderful habitat.
+Many thanks to the volunteers who dedicated their weekends to restoring this incredible habitat.
+Also, a special thanks to Key Chevrolet for helping dispose of all those tires!

 Watch next spring for your opportunity to join GUVTU in this effort!